earthdaily/earthone-python/README.md

 ## [1.1.1] - 2020-03-11

-1.1.1 fixes a packaging issue that caused `import earthone.workflows` to fail.
+1.1.1 fixes a packaging issue that caused `import earthdaily.earthone.workflows` to fail.

 It also makes NumPy an explicit dependency.
 NumPy was already a transitive dependency, so this shouldn't cause any changes.